 - 4.1 Principal I (Pr I)

 - 4.2 Principal II (Pr II)

 - 4.3 Principal Graduate Master/Mistress (PGM)

 - 4.4 Senior Graduate Master/Mistress (SGM)

 - 4.5 Graduate Master/Mistress (GM)

 - 4.6 Headmaster/Headmistress I (HMI)

 - 4.7 Headmaster/Headmistress II (HMII)

 - 4.8 Senior Primary School Master/Mistress (SPSM)

 - 4.9 Primary School Master/Mistress (PSM)

 - 4.10 Primary School Master/Mistress (Student Guidance Teacher) (PSM(SGT))

 - 4.11 Assistant Primary School Master/Mistress (APSM)

 - 4.12 Principal Assistant Master/Mistress (PAM)

 - 4.13 Senior Assistant Master/Mistress (SAM)

 - 4.14 Assistant Master/Mistress (AM)

 - 4.15 Assistant Master/Mistress (Student Guidance Teacher) (AM(SGT))

 - 4.16 Certificated Master/Mistress (CM)

 - 4.17 Teacher Assisting in Speech Therapy (TAST)

 - 4.18 Mobility Instructor

 - 4.19 Resource Teacher (RT)

 - 4.20 Low-vision Training Teacher

 - 1. Aspiring Principals are required to attain Certification for Principalship in addition to complying with the appointment conditions in force at the time before their appointment to principalship.

 - 2. With effect from the 2019/20 school year, all teaching posts on the approved establishment of aided schools are graduate teacher posts, including additional teaching posts that are provided for schools under various measures.
-Newlyjoined teachers (including those with a break of service exceeding one year) should possess a local bachelor's degree (or equivalent) and satisfy all the entry requirements and standing conditions in force at the time before they could be considered for appointment to the graduate teacher posts.
-Serving nongraduate teachers at CM, AM, SAM and PAM rank will be accommodated in their current posts until natural wastage or regraded to the corresponding rank in the graduate grade. (updated on 1 September 2019)
+Newly-joined teachers (including those with a break of service exceeding one year) should possess a local bachelor's degree (or equivalent) and satisfy all the entry requirements and standing conditions in force at the time before they could be considered for appointment to the graduate teacher posts.
+Serving non-graduate teachers at CM, AM, SAM and PAM rank will be accommodated in their current posts until natural wastage or regraded to the corresponding rank in the graduate grade. (updated on 1 September 2019)

 - 3. All the TAST posts will be phased out through natural wastage and replaced by speech therapists. (updated on 1 September 2021)

-4. Starting from the 2022/23 school year, newly-appointed regular teachers (including newly-joined teachers, teachers changing schools, and teachers switching to a regular teaching post (remunerated with Salaries Grant) from a teaching post outside the approved establishment (remunerated with cash grant)) and monthly-paid temporary teachers (including monthly-paid non-civil service contract teachers in government schools) in all public sector schools are required to pass the Basic Law Test in order to be considered for appointment.
+4. Starting from the 2022/23 school year, newly-appointed regular teachers and monthly-paid temporary teachers in public sector schools are required to pass the Basic Law Test in order to be considered for appointment.
+Starting from the 2023/24 school year, the test covers the Basic Law and the National Security Law.
+Apart from regular teachers, newly-appointed teachers remunerated with cash grant are also required to obtain a pass in the Basic Law and National Security Law Test.
 The requirement applies to all ranks of the teacher grade (including principals).
-The requirement is temporarily not applicable to daily-rated supply teachers, teachers employed under the Native-speaking English Teacher Scheme and teachers who are remunerated with cash grants. (updated on 1 September 2022)
+The requirement is not applicable to teachers such as daily-rated supply teachers and teachers employed under the Native-speaking English Teacher Scheme in public sector schools. (updated on 1 September 2023)